 A question that we are frequently asked is, “Will I be approved for Social Security Disability benefits” and “how do I qualify for Social Security Disability benefits”?
 The short answer is that you may be eligible for Social Security disability benefits (SSD) or Supplemental Security Income (SSI) benefits if you are unable to work due to a physical or mental condition that has lasted or is expected to last at least 12 months.
 However, often a more detailed evaluation of your eligibility for SSD or SSI is needed in order to determine if you qualify.
-The Pensacola Social Security Disability attorneys at the Law Office of Talbott, Lampert, and Stoner, P.A. have the experience and ability to help you with your claim for disability benefits.
+The Pensacola Social Security attorneys at the Law Office of J.J.
+Talbott P.A. have the experience and ability to help you with your claim for disability benefits.
 Call us today for your free consultation.

 Social Security Disability (SSD) Claims

 According to the Social Security rules and regulations, an individual is disabled if he or she cannot “engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which has lasted or can be expected to last for a continuous period of not less than 12 months.”
 However, to be eligible for Social Security disability benefits, you must first meet two earnings tests.
 These tests assess how many work quarters (credits) you have earned in your employment history and whether those are enough to meet the Social Security disability standards.
 If you have enough credits, then Social Security will use a 5-step sequential process to determine your disability status:

 Have you engaged in substantial gainful activity?

 At Step One, the issue is whether you have worked after the date you said you became disabled.
 Most Social Security applicants meet test one because they have not worked since their disability began.
 If you have worked after the date you said you became, disabled, we can determine whether that work may disqualify you from entitlement to benefits.